Garongan/express-pos-api/readme.md

 - Authorization by role cashier or admin.
 - All endpoint already tested and documented using Postman.

+# This api already to use and it's online
+Hosted via vercel and supabase for postgreSQL online database

 # Postman documentation
 [https://documenter.getpostman.com/view/30958942/2sAYBaA9qy](https://documenter.getpostman.com/view/30958942/2sAYBaA9qy)